Cotya/magento-composer-installer/README.md

 ## Magento 2

-Congratulation to work with Magento 2.
-Dont try to use it together with this project.
+Congratulation to be working with Magento 2.
+Don't try to use it together with this project.
 Your princess is in [another Castle](http://devdocs.magento.com/guides/v2.0/install-gde/prereq/integrator_install.html#integrator-first-composer-ce)

 ## Project Details